thestk/stk/README.md

 Realtime audio input capabilities were added to STK with release 3.0, though the behavior of such is very hardware dependent.
 Under Linux and Macintosh OS-X, audio input and output are possible with very low latency.
-Using the Windoze DirectSound API, minimum dependable output sound latency seems to be around 20 milliseconds or so, while input sound latency is generally higher.
-Performance with the ASIO audio API on Windoze provides much better performance.
+Using the Windows DirectSound API, minimum dependable output sound latency seems to be around 20 milliseconds or so, while input sound latency is generally higher.
+Performance with the ASIO audio API on Windows provides much better performance.

 As mentioned above, it is possible to record the audio ouput of an STK program to .snd, .wav, .raw, .aif, and .mat (Matlab MAT-file) output